madman38/wcofun-cli/README.md

 > [!WARNING]
 > wcofun-cli is no longer being maintained.
 > Thanks to everyone who used it!
-If you’re looking for something similar, check out [wco-dl](https://github.com/madman38/wco-dl).
-It is the new and better version of wcofun-cli.
+If you’re looking for the new and better version of it, check out [wco-dl](https://github.com/madman38/wco-dl).

 wcofun-cli is a tool to download cartoons from [WCOfun](https://www.wcofun.net/).
 This tool automates the process of fetching and downloading episodes for offline viewing.